 Whittle built his first one in 1936-7, enabled a flight version to take to the air for the first time in 1941 and watched the RAF being equipped with jet-propelled ‘Meteor’ fighters in 1944.
 Over the rest of his long life (1907-96) he had the satisfaction of seeing civil as well as military aviation completely transformed by jet-engine technology.
 Having qualified as a pilot in the RAF in a Bristol Bulldog biplane with an open cockpit, he was able in his later years to enjoy the thrill of crossing the Atlantic as a passenger on the Anglo-French supersonic Concorde.

 As its title suggests, JET MAN is not just the story of a remarkable technical breakthrough.
 Whittle came from a working-class background and defied the class-stratified society of England between the wars by virtue of a dazzling career in the RAF.
 That was the making of him.
 As the war against Hitler’s Germany approached, he thought the jet fighter offered Britain a realistic prospect of cutting short the conflict or even averting it altogether.
 His hopes were tragically thwarted on many counts after 1939.
 This was the breaking of him, leaving him a physical and mental wreck before the war was over.

-JET MAN, The Making and Breaking of Frank Whittle, Genius of the Jet Revolution is to be published by Head of Zeus, on a date to be confirmed.
+JET MAN, The Making and Breaking of Frank Whittle, Genius of the Jet Revolution is due for publication by Head of Zeus on 10 December 2020.